Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

 # Retrieving GitHub Packages via Visual Studio Package Manager

+## Initial Tasks for Developers to do before starting to work on the project

+- A GitHub account with access to your organization's repositories.
+- Create a Personal Access Token (PAT) at the organization level with `read:packages` and `write:packages` scopes for Github
+- Go to your GitHub account settings.
+  - Select Developer settings.
+  - Select Personal access tokens.
+  - Click on Generate new token.
+  - Give your token a descriptive name.
+  - Select the read:packages and write:packages scopes for this token to authorize for your specific tasks.
+    - A member of a GitHub organization can use a personal access token with the `read:packages` and `write:packages` scopes to publish packages to GitHub Packages within the organization.
+    - Set the expiration date for your token to a `SEPCIFIC DATE` rather than `never` if you don’t want it to expire to soon enough.
+    - setting the expiration date to `never` ensures that the token does not expire, it is generally recommended to set an expiration date for `security reasons`
+    - Click on Generate token.

 ## GitHub Packages can be easily retrieved via the Visual Studio Package Manager by adding the appropriate source.
 Follow the steps below to configure it:

 1. **Open Visual Studio**: Launch your instance of Visual Studio.